vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/NguyenManhCuong/README.md

             image: nginx:1.22.0-alpine
             container_name: nginx
             ports:
                 - "80:80"
             volumes:
                 - ./nginx/nginx.conf:/etc/nginx/conf.d/default.conf
             networks:
                 - frontend
             depends_on:
                 - web_1
                 - web_2
                 - web_3
     ```

     - <p align = "justify"><code>image: nginx:1.22.0-alpine</code>: Uses the <code>nginx:1.22.0-alpine</code> Docker image, which is the most lightweight version of the popular Nginx web server.</p>
     - <p align = "justify"><code>volumes</code>: This mounts the <code>./nginx/nginx.conf</code> file on the host to the container's <code>/etc/nginx/conf.d/default.conf</code> file, which is the Nginx configuration file.</p>
     - <p align = "justify"><code>networks</code>: Sets the networks for the container will connect to.
 In this case, it is only connected to the frontend network.</p>
-    - <p align = "justify"><code>volumes</code>: Allows us to mount a host directory or a named volume as a data volume inside the container.
-In this case, we are mounting the local directory "./database" to "/data/db" inside the container, which will persist the database data even if the container is removed.</p>
     - <p align = "justify"><code>depends_on</code>: This specifies the container dependencies for the Nginx service.
-In this case, it depends on the three Flask services (web_1, web_2, and web_3) to be started before it can start.</p>
+In this case, it depends on the three Flask services (<code>web_1</code>, <code>web_2</code>, and <code>web_3</code>) to be started before it can start.</p>

 - **`networks` section**:

     ```yaml
     networks:
     frontend:
         driver: bridge
     backend:
         driver: bridge
     ```

-  <p align = "justify">The networks section defines two networks: <strong>frontend</strong> and </strong> <strong>backend</strong>.
+    <p align = "justify">The networks section defines two networks: <strong>frontend</strong> and <strong>backend</strong>.
 The frontend network is used by the Nginx container and the Flask containers to communicate with each other.
 The backend network is used by the Flask containers to communicate with the MongoDB container.
 Both networks use the <em>bridge</em> driver, which is the default driver for Docker networks.</p>

-  <p align = "justify">By using custom networks, you can isolate the communication between containers, control the traffic flow, and provide a secure environment for your application.</p>
+    <p align = "justify">By using custom networks, you can isolate the communication between containers, control the traffic flow, and provide a secure environment for your application.
+Using custom networks in Docker can provide an additional layer of security to your application stack by limiting access to sensitive resources and controlling how containers communicate with each other.</p>

 ## **3. Result**